 Phases One and Two of REDEEM have investigated fish and eel passage and protection at pumping stations.
 The overall aim is to provide evidence-based practical, cost-effective mitigation measures that deliver tangible real-world benefits at pumping stations, including legislative compliance.

 On 02–03 June 2026, the University of Hull will host the first conference dedicated to pumping stations and fish, sponsored by the Environment Agency.
-The event is intended to deliver real-world benefits for practitioners, spanning ecologists, asset managers, engineers and policymakers.
+ADA encourages attendance to this free 2-day conference designed to deliver tangible benefits for practitioners across ecology, asset management, engineering and policy.

 The agenda will include: